matthewdeaves/willow/README.md

 This is all handled by `./setup_dev_env.sh` which is installing dependencies via [Composer](https://getcomposer.org/), running the database migration, creating a user and importing default data.
 [View the setup_dev_env.sh script](https://github.com/matthewdeaves/willow/blob/main/setup_dev_env.sh)

-### Anthropic API Integration
-Willow integrates the [Anthropic API](https://console.anthropic.com/dashboard) for some nice features:

-* Generation of image alternate text, keywords, nice file names and descriptions
-* Automatic moderation of comments
-* Generation of SEO related texts for Article/Pages and Tags based on their content
-* Auto Tagging of Articles/Pages (automatically create Tags based on content)
-* A lot more to come...

-To use these feautures go to the settings page [http://localhost:8080/admin/settings](http://localhost:8080/admin/settings) to add your API key and enable the AI features.

 ### Queues and Consumers
 Willow CMS uses queues and consumers to offload heavy duty tasks to background processes.
 This includes things like image processing/resizing and making calls to the Anthropic API.
 On the development environment, queue workers are not started automatically.
-This means if you upload an image or perform a task that offloads a message to the queue for a worker to pick, you will need to start a queue worker.
+This means if you upload an image or perform a task that offloads a message to the queue for a worker to pick up (like article translation or SEO texts generation), you will need to start a queue worker.
 You can start a queue worker process like this:

 - **Alias Command**: (see [Useful Shell Aliases](https://github.com/matthewdeaves/willow/blob/main/DeveloperGuide.md#useful-shell-aliases))
 ```